 Riham obtained a master’s degree in Arabic language and literature from Al-Albayt University in 2007.
 In 2009, Riham began volunteering as an SIT Jordan language instructor for intermediate high and advanced levels.
 In the summer of 2010, she joined SIT full time and has been teaching Modern Standard Arabic ever since.
 She previously worked as an Arabic instructor at the Jordanian Ministry of Education and as an Arabic instructor and language coordinator at international schools in Saudi Arabia.

 Hala has a BA in law from the University of Jordan.
 She received training for teaching Arabic as a foreign language from the University of Jordan and Qasid Institute for Classical and Modern Standard Arabic.
 She worked as a language-speaking partner to American students at the American Center of Oriental Research.

 Moayad received a BA in translation from Yarmouk University in 2013.
 He worked as a language and cultural facilitator for the Peace Corps from 2013 to 2015.
 Starting in spring 2015, Moayad became a language instructor for SIT Jordan.

-The Jordan: Modernization and Social Change program includes two different homestays, in Amman and in the rural area of Badia.
-Homestays provide you with an excellent opportunity to experience two highly different lifestyles, perspectives, and values while practicing your Arabic language skills.
-All host families are carefully selected.
+The program includes two homestays, one in Amman and the other in the rural area of Badia.
+Both will provide you with an excellent opportunity to experience two different lifestyles, perspectives, and values while practicing your Arabic language skills.

 You will spend the entire program period, other than the time on excursions, living with a homestay family in West Amman.
 The homestay provides you with an outstanding window into Jordanian urban life and culture.
 Most homestay families are middle class and maintain the customs of the typical Arab home.